teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 * [The myth of the Eureka moment](http://cdixon.org/2009/05/15/the-myth-of-the-eureka-moment/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 "In the 10 years I’ve been involved with startups, I have never seen a “Eureka" moment where someone suddenly comes up with a great idea.
 Instead, I have always found idea development to be a wrenching and often meandering process that is guided mostly by instinct.”

 * [What is Important in a Confidentiality Agreement or Nondisclosure Agreement (NDA)](http://www.startupcompanylawyer.com/2008/04/27/what-is-important-in-a-confidentiality-agreement-or-non-disclosure-agreement-nda/)? [*Yokum Taku*](https://twitter.com/Yokum), 2008.
-For those times when you *do* actually need an NDA, here are some important terms to consider.
+For those times when you *do* actually need an NDA, here are some important terms to consider: Is the confidentiality obligation mutual or one-way?
+Is the obligation not to "disclose" information, or not to "use" the information internally, or both?
+Carefully define the confidential information, especially if you will be obligated to keep it secret.

 # How Much to Raise and at What Valuation?